jlong5795/jlong5795/README.md

 - 🔭 I have the privilege of leading an amazing dev team!
 - 📋 Working on an app for party plan professionals - ask me about it!
 - 🌱 I’m currently learning React Native
-- 👯 I’m looking for developer roles and freelance work
 - 🥅 2021 Goals: Start blogging to help support the growth of other new developers
 - ⚡ Fun fact: I am an avid gamer (card, board, and video varieties)